12 Things You Need to Know About Your Nest Thermostat

 Curious to learn more?
-Take some time to review these 12 things you should know about your Nest Thermostat.
+Here’s a look at 12 things you should know about your Nest Thermostat.

-1. Resetting Your Nest Thermostat
+1. How to Reset a Nest Thermostat

 One of the first things to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-• Restart: A common feature in consumer electronics, including your tablet or computer, restarting your Nest Thermostat simply turns it off and then back on.
-This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.

-Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
-You can choose from five options:
+Once you have recorded your preferences, go to Settings, select Reset and press.
+You will then have five options:

-• Network: If you select this reset option, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
+• Network: If you select this reset option, it forgets connection logins and your Nest will no longer be connected to Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

-• All Settings: This reset clears all your personal settings and learning.
+• All Settings: Self-explanatory, an All Settings reset removes all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi